Retired after 40 years in transport management, Ken has been married for 46 years. Ken and his wife have 3 children and 2 grandchildren.

 Here are my secrets to a great prime rib.
-If you are so inclined to share my view of wanting a special Christmas dinner and this meat is within your holiday budget, you will absolutely love this meal.
+If you share my view of wanting a special Christmas dinner and this meat is within your holiday budget, you will absolutely love this meal.

 A Note on Buying the Meat

 - Look at the color of the prime rib; it should have a bright red color and no dry or brown edges.
 This is secret number one.

 - Size: For a generous serving of roast, figure on two people per rib.
 (Adjust the size of the roast by how many people you want to serve.
 Just remember to figure two people per rib.)

 - It will cost more, but please buy a four-rib "first cut" roast.
 It is a rib roast from the small end toward the back of the rib section, which is leaner and gives you more meat for your dollar.
 It is definitely less fatty.